 Penalties: Substantiated accusations of sexual violence or sexual harassment may result in disciplinary action against the offender, up to and including termination of the employee's employment or the student's enrollment.
 Other potential penalties include: suspension for up to 6 months, community service, probation, no-contact order, or violence prevention training.
-In case of any formal proceedings against either a student accused of violating this policy or an employee brought before a Grievance Committee proceeding, the penalties shall be as proposed by the Grievance Committee.
+In case of any formal proceedings against either a student or employee accused of violating this policy, the penalties shall be as proposed by the decision-maker from the live hearing.
 In addition, complainants who make accusations of sexual harassment in bad faith may be subject to equivalent disciplinary action.

-Remedies: As determined appropriate by the Grievance Committee, substantiated accusations of sexual violence or sexual harassment may result in remedies for the complainant in addition to or in lieu of disciplinary action for the respondent.
+Remedies: As determined appropriate by the decision-maker from the live hearing, substantiated accusations of sexual violence or sexual harassment may result in remedies for the complainant in addition to or in lieu of disciplinary action for the respondent.
 Remedies are intended to restore or preserve equal access to ATI's education program or activity, and include the same individualized services described as supportive measures under the Role of the Title IX Coordinator earlier in this Report, such as changes to classes, attendance times, parking arrangements, and/or externship locations where applicable, restrictions on contact, as well as extensions of time or other course related adjustments.
 However, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the respondent.

 Complaint Record and Notice of Outcome: All proceedings and records will be confidential to the extent permitted by law.
-However, both parties will be notified concurrently in writing about the outcome of the complaint by the Grievance Committee.
+However, both parties will be notified concurrently in writing about the outcome of the complaint by the decision-maker from the live hearing, who may use the Title IX Coordinator or another designee to facilitate delivery of the decision.
 Memoranda describing a reprimand will be placed into the files of any student or employee in the event disciplinary action is taken against one of the parties.
-At the request of the individual alleged to have caused the grievance, a memorandum recognizing a finding of non-harassment or nondiscrimination will be placed into the file of the student or employee.
+If applicable, and at the request of the individual alleged to have caused the grievance, a memorandum recognizing a finding of non-harassment or nondiscrimination will be placed into the file of the student or employee.